 If you just want to see Tokyo or Kyoto, by all means, go do it yourself.
 But these are highly-specialized trips that include sights and activities I never knew existed and that most tourists probably never see.

-What I’m Looking At: The Izumo, Iwami Ginzan & Gonokawa River Trail, a weeklong itinerary that leans towards the arts — something you rarely see.
+What I’m Looking At: The Izumo, Iwami Ginzan & Gonokawa River Trail, a weeklong itinerary that leans towards the arts.
 The trip has everything from forging katana iron swords, pottery classes, kagura theatre, mask making, paper fan workshops, wadaiko Japanese drumming, costumed dancing, and more.

 I’m Thrilled to See Group Travel Changing